RoSPA diploma

 Brakes work and aren't spongy

-Oil leaks both from the engine and fork seals
+Oil leaks both from the engine and fork seals and rear shock absorber

 Check oil and water levels - if they are low it would suggest the owner